 Another side effect is both drugs have addictive components.
 Adderall is physically addictive since it ”increases the quantity of norepinephrine and dopamine levels in the brain.
 Norepinephrine is a neurotransmitter that increases the brain’s response to events, ” (NACA) and your body can become addicted to that sensation.

-Weed, on the other hand, is natural and does not have the same addictive qualities that Adderall has.
+Weed is natural and does not have the same addictive qualities that Adderall has.
 Still, it’s often believed that weed can have psychological addiction and people are emotionally attached to smoking weed versus their body craving it.

 3. Surpressed Appetite